andrekramer/erdna/README.md

 Tests are semi automated.
 Run py-install and then "python3 test examples/procs" or on other files in the examples directory.
 A small number of Fails need manual examination but can be due to indeterminate results.

+Gen AI Samples:

+The ai directory contains some experiments of using ai large language models from a scheme repl.
+e.g.
-The ai directory contains some experiments of using ai models from a scheme repl. e.g. Add an api key in "ai/gemini-api-key" from Google AI and do a (load "ai/gemini.scm")
+Add an api key in "ai/gemini-api-key" from Google AI and do a (load "ai/gemini.scm")
+Add an api key in "ai/claud-api-key" from Anthropic and do a (load "ai/claud.scm")